Junior Football (ages 9 to 12)

 The format for team trainings will depend on whether your child is playing in a selected team or a non-graded team.

-Selected teams participate in the Swifts Talent Centre programme.
+Swifts teams participate in the Swifts programme.
 Swifts is the club’s high performance programme, designed to provide high quality and challenging trainings.

 Swifts Talent Centre involves two trainings a week, at Terawhiti Artificial Turf, on the days and at the times published here.
 These trainings are delivered by club coaches.
 Selected teams also participate in one pre-season and one post-season tournament each.

-Please note that selected players are required to pay an additional fee upon selection, to help contribute towards (amongst other things) the cost of coaching, turf hireage, and tournament entry fees associated with the programme.
+Please note that Swifts players are required to pay an additional fee upon selection, to help contribute towards (amongst other things) the cost of coaching, turf hireage, and tournament entry fees associated with the programme.

 More information on the Swifts Talent Centre can be found here.

-All non-graded teams will be allocated a one-hour training slot on Monday evening at Terawhiti turf, grouped by grade or can choose to train at one our grass venues.
+All social teams will be allocated a one-hour training slot on Monday evening at Terawhiti turf, grouped by grade or can choose to train at one our grass venues.

 These trainings will be led by a parent coach from each team (or the team can opt to engage a club coach for an additional cost).
 In addition, club coaching staff will be in attendance at each training to support parent coaches with session delivery.